TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ##### Commit: Retiring Instructions In Order

 Instructions commit from the `head` in program order.

-Only entries with `ready=1` can commit.
-Up to 2 instructions can commit per cycle.
+Only entries with `ready=1` and `commit = 0` (it has not yet been commited) can commit.

+The Re-Order Buffer commits up to 2 instructions per cycle, the number of commits per cycle depends on the number of ready instructions in the buffer:
+- No instructions ready : 0 instrutcions commmited
+- 1 instruction ready (even though the other instructions might be valid, here we only consider the ones that are ready) : 1 instruction commited
+- 2 or more instructions ready : exactly 2 instructions commited

 ### 2.3 Register Update Unit (RUU)